 Upon acquisition, the Company determines if the transaction is a business combination, which is accounted for using the acquisition method.
 Under the acquisition method, once control is obtained of a business, the assets acquired, liabilities assumed, consideration transferred and amounts attributed to noncontrolling interests, are recorded at fair value.
 The Company uses its best estimates and assumptions to assign fair value to the tangible and intangible assets acquired, liabilities assumed, consideration transferred and amounts attributed to noncontrolling interests at the acquisition date.
 The determination of the fair values is based on estimates and judgments made by management.
 The Company's estimates of fair value are based upon assumptions it believes to be reasonable, but which are inherently uncertain and unpredictable.
-When there is a right for the noncontrolling interests to put their shares to the parent or a forward contract to acquire the noncontrolling interests exist, the Company assesses whether the noncontrolling interest is presented in equity in addition to recording the net present value of the redemption obligation as a liability (the "double credit method").
+When there is a right for the noncontrolling interest to put their shares to the parent or a forward contract to acquire the noncontrolling interests exist, the Company assesses whether the noncontrolling interest has retained risks and rewards associated with the ownership of the shares.
+In such instances, noncontrolling interest is presented in equity in addition to recording the net present value of the redemption obligation as a liability (the "double credit method").
 In other circumstances only a liability is recognized.